Tesla's new Roadster to cover two-thirds more miles per charge

-U.S. electric car maker Tesla Motors Inc (TSLA.O) will relaunch its Roadster model with a new battery pack that will increase the distance the car can travel on a single charge by nearly two-thirds to more than 400 miles.
+Dec 26 U.S. electric car maker Tesla Motors Inc will relaunch its Roadster model with a new battery pack that will increase the distance the car can travel on a single charge by nearly two-thirds to more than 400 miles.

 The company's shares rose 2.8 percent to $228.44 in late afternoon trading on the Nasdaq.